aiven/aiven-docs/docs/platform/howto/use-billing-groups.md

 To view and update your billing groups in the [Aiven Console](https://console.aiven.io/) go to the organization and click **Billing**.

 :::info
-You must be a [super admin](/docs/platform/howto/make-super-admin) to access this feature.
+You must be a [super admin](/docs/platform/howto/make-super-admin) to access this feature in the Aiven Console.
 :::

 ## Rename billing groups